LukaszSiadkowski/LukaszSiadkowski/README.md

 - 🌱 I’m currently learning working with Cobol and Apache Airflow
-- 👯 I’m fascinated with Julia language and would love to fully work with it
+- ⚡I’m fascinated with Julia language and would love to fully work with it

 <!--
 - 📫
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡👯 Fun fact: ...
 -->